Updated: Apr 18

 The wines The Wine Estate offers several different types of grapevine.
 These are mainly of the white variety: Riesling, Pinot Gris, Silvaner, Pinot Blanc, Wuerzer, Kerner, and Auxerrois.
 Hartmut Heintz is especially proud of the Auxerrois variety of Burgundy grape.
 He fought for ten years for this variety to be re-planted in the Nahe region.
 Today it is a prize-winning wine in the Zwoelberich collection.
 The red varieties are represented by Pinot Noir (late harvest), Frühburgunder (early harvest), Blauer Portugieser, St. Laurent, Regent, Dornfelder, and Pinotin, a fungus-resistant grape variety, which is new breeding.

-Some of these are matured in Barrique barrels.
+Some of these are matured in barrique barrels.
 What's really special is that every bottle has its own number.
-This is because the wines are unique and the number of bottles produces is limited.
+This is because the wines are unique and the number of bottles produced is limited.
 Firstly the average wine yield per hectare of our vineyards is limited to 65 hectolitres.
 Secondly, the number of bottles of each wine produced per season is limited.
 Every bottle is unique and has its own serial number.

 - Auxerrois 2019 bottle 7186 Color: Straw yellow, clean wine